proxmox/proxmox-rs/pve-api-types/README.md

 have been uncovered by generating data for more API calls and is probably in need of a cleanup...

+## `pve-api.json`

+This is a PVE API dump with references preserved.
+This is generated from *installed* PVE packages and should not be modified manually.
+This is the source used by the generator to produce types and code.

 ## Using the `generator-lib`

 The actual generation is triggered by `pve-api-types/generate.pl`.

-1. This file loads the entire API (and therefore needs to be executed on an actual PVE host).
+1. This file loads the entire API from `pve-api.json`.
 2. Then it calls `Schema2Rust::init_api()` to "set up" the API "router".
 3. Finally its `api()` sub is used to cause an API path to be turned into a *method* of the pve `Client` type in rust.